United States intervention in Chile: Pinochet regime

 On 30 June 2014, a Chilean court ruled that the United States played a key role in the murders of Charles Horman and Frank Teruggi.
-According to Judge Jorge Zepeda, U.S. Navy Capt.
-Ray E. Davis, who commanded the U.S. Military Mission in Chile, gave information to the Chilean government about Horman and Teruggi that resulted in their arrest and execution in the days following the coup.
+According to Judge Jorge Zepeda, U.S. Navy Captain Ray E. Davis, who commanded the U.S. military mission in Chile, gave information to the Chilean government about Horman and Teruggi that resulted in their arrest and execution in the days following the coup.
 The Chilean Supreme Court sought to have Davis extradited from Florida to stand trial, but he was secretly living in Santiago and died in a nursing home in 2013.